OneTrueC/quickMacro/README.md

 When playing, it plays back the macro by sending all events as XTEST requests.

 Loop repeatedly plays the macro until `QUITKEY` is pressed.
-The macro finishes playing before the program exits.

 Important Considerations
 ------------------------